vishnubob/pycon2016/presentation/presentation.md

 ```

 Note:
-This is a simple example of an SVG document.
+You can upload your designs to the cutter as PDF or EPS files, but I prefer SVG.
 SVG files are XML documents, and a closely related cousin to HTML.
 HTML and SVG share a lot of the attribute names for various tags, like width, height, style, and border.
 They share style syntax as well, and later revisions of SVG support cascading style sheets.
+This is a simple example of an SVG document.
+You can see the two tags, rect for the rectangle, and circ for the circle.
+The rectangle tag takes an X/Y position to define its top left corner, and a width and height value to define its size.
+The circle, on the other hand, requires an X/Y coordinate that defines its center, and a value for its radius.
+Each of these objects take other parameters that define how the shape is stroked and filled.

 # END #
 <svg xmlns="http://www.w3.org/2000/svg" version="1.1"